sonic-net/SONiC/getting-started.md

 ### Machine Configuration

-There's a fair amount of post-install configuration ahead and we've gone ahead and published a project to help you along:
+There's a fair amount of post-install configuration ahead and we've gone ahead and published a project to help you:

 [Azure / sonic-mgmt](https://github.com/Azure/sonic-mgmt)
 > Tools for managing, configuring and monitoring SONiC

-In short, this does the work of:
+Includes:

 - Host configuration
-- Daemon installs & configuration
+- Daemon installs and configuration
 - Template composition for common services
 - System startup